 Nei Kung Workshop

 An introduction to–and a prerequisite for– regular Nei Kung classes.
 A short lecture on the history of Nei Kung and its relation to Tai Chi precedes instruction in the ten exercises — from Horse Stance to Owl Turns Head.
 Required for Nei Kung classes.
-Workshops are held approximately once every other month on Sunday afternoons, from 1:30 pm to 4:00 pm.
+Workshops are held several times a year, usually on Sunday afternoons, from 1:30 pm to 4:00 pm.
 Enrollment is limited, with discount pricing for advance registration (one-week) and for those who have previously taken the Workshop.
-See Workshop and Special Class Schedule.

 Conducted by Master Hyland Harris, or Alex Kamlet.